MA in Spirituality and Social Change

 • Anyone interested in the intersection of Christian spirituality and social change

-• Maybe you’re in the non-profit sector, or an educator, or an activist—regardless of your background and current context, the MA is a program where you can explore this intersection and grow in your capacity to engage in faith-rooted, justice-seeking work
+• Maybe you’re in the non-profit sector, or an educator, or an activist—regardless of your background and current context, the MASSC is a program where you can explore this intersection and grow in your capacity to engage in faith-rooted, justice-seeking work

 For students seeking ordination as a Deacon in the ELCA, the MA in Spirituality and Social change requires a 6-month internship rather than a thesis.
-For those who aren't planning to be ordained, you can choose to waive the internship requirement and complete the degree after 3 semesters of coursework or complete a thesis during your fourth semester.
+For those who aren't planning to be ordained, you can choose to waive the internship requirement and complete the degree after 3 semesters of coursework or complete a thesis during your final semester.

 Request More Info